 $6.8 Million Verdict - Largest in Illinois for the Loss of a Leg

 A Cook County jury awarded a former truck driver $6.8 million for the loss of his right leg in an accident in the Soo Line rail yard in Bensenville.
 It is the largest verdict for the loss of a leg in Illinois and was reported on in the Chicago Tribune and Chicago Sun Times.
-The truck driver was represented by Robert Bingle, managing partner at Corboy & Demetrio law.
+The truck driver was represented by Corboy & Demetrio.

 The trial was presided over by Circuit Court Judge James Sullivan and lasted eleven days.